arc-arnob/Healthe-master/index.md

 # Run on your PC without Docker

+`NOTE` : You need to configure your own jks files for communication level security in application.properties file whereever needed.

 ## What Will You Build
 You will build a web application that is Oauth2 enabled.